GlareDB/glaredb.github.io/storage/index.md

 performance targets, analytics systems take advantage of data layout and data formats to meet performance goals.
-In virtually all systems, there are trade-offs between storage compactness and query time, and understanding these trade offs will help you use GlareDB (and other systems!) effectively.
+In virtually all systems, there are trade-offs between storage compactness and query time, and understanding these trade-offs will help you use GlareDB (and other systems!) effectively.

 ### Formats: Columns and Records